Pylons/pyramid/docs/narr/models.rst

 When :term:`traversal` is used (as opposed to a purely :term:`url dispatch` based application), :app:`Pyramid` expects to be able to traverse a graph composed of model instances.
-Traversal begins at a root model, and descends into the graph recursively via each found model's ``__getitem__`` method.  :app:`Pyramid` imposes the following policy on model instance nodes in the graph:
+Traversal begins at a root model instance, and descends into the graph recursively via each found model's ``__getitem__`` method.  :app:`Pyramid` imposes the following policy on model instance nodes in the graph:

-- Nodes which contain other nodes (aka "container" nodes) must supply a ``__getitem__`` method which is willing to resolve a unicode name to a subobject.
+- Container nodes (i.e., nodes which contain other nodes) must supply a ``__getitem__`` method which is willing to resolve a unicode name to a subobject.
 If a subobject by that name does not exist in the container, ``__getitem__`` must raise a :exc:`KeyError`.
 If a subobject by that name *does* exist, the container should return the subobject (another model instance).

-- Nodes which do not contain other nodes (aka "leaf" nodes) must not implement a ``__getitem__``, or if they do, their ``__getitem__`` method must raise a :exc:`KeyError`.
+- Leaf nodes, which do not contain other nodes, must not implement a ``__getitem__``, or if they do, their ``__getitem__`` method must raise a :exc:`KeyError`.